 Chronic Or Terminal Conditions May Be Covered

 You can add endorsements to your life insurance policy to increase or modify your coverage.
 In certain situations, you may be able to collect some or all of your death benefits.
-When you’re still alive and have been diagnosed with a terminal illness, for example, you may be able to use your life insurance policy to pay for your treatment and other needs if you have been given less than twelve months to live.
+When you’re still alive and have been diagnosed with a terminal illness, for example, you may be able to use your Life Insurance Settlement policy to pay for your treatment and other needs if you have been given less than twelve months to live.

 Specific Policies Can augment your Retirement Savings

 Although you shouldn’t treat these policies as a be-all and end-all, they can be used to augment exciting retirement plans.
 For example, suppose you take out a universal, whole, or variable policy.
 In that case, you often have the chance to allow it to accrue in value, in addition to ensuring that the required amount is paid out upon your death.
 As the cash value grows over time, you can use it to cover expenses such as making a large purchase or putting down a deposit on a house.
 You can even use it throughout your retirement years if necessary.